-- All possible support will be given to the target to help them deal with their feelings and to develop strategies for combating their vulnerability. - The bullying behaviour will be investigated by an appropriate member of staff. - The person responsible for the bullying behaviour will be asked to talk to their Hm or a member of SMT so that the seriousness of the situation can be explained to them and so that they can discuss their behaviour and find ways to change it. - In accordance with the School 'Discipline and Rewards Policy', the person responsible for the bullying behaviour may have disciplinary action taken against them at the discretion of the Hm, Deputy Head or Head Master.
-In some cases, for example the bullying of younger students or particularly unpleasant behaviour, bullies should expect to be Rusticated and placed on a final warning. - Should a person responsible for bullying behaviour ever prove unable to change their behaviour, or should the bullying be extremely serious in the view of the Head Master, then their place at the School would need review. - Careful monitoring will take place to prevent any recurrence of bullying and everyone is responsible for supporting the target and for helping the person responsible for bullying behaviour change their behaviour. - Examples of behaviour that Rugby School considers totally unacceptable include the deliberate use of racist or homophobic language towards a member of the community, sexual harassment, the teasing of another because of a disability, older members of the school being physically or psychologically threatening towards younger members, dorm raids, bed-flipping or any form of initiation ceremony.
+- All possible support will be given to the target to help them deal with their feelings and to develop strategies for combating their vulnerability. - The bullying behaviour will be investigated by an appropriate member of staff. - The person responsible for the bullying behaviour will be asked to talk to their Hm or a member of SMT so that the - In accordance with the School 'Discipline and Rewards Policy', the person responsible for the bullying behaviour may placed on a final warning. - Should a person responsible for bullying behaviour ever prove unable to change their behaviour, or should the bullying be extremely serious in the view of the Head Master, then their place at the School would need review. - Careful monitoring will take place to prevent any recurrence of bullying and everyone is responsible for supporting the target and for helping the person responsible for bullying behaviour change their behaviour. - Examples of behaviour that Rugby School considers totally unacceptable include the deliberate use of racist or homophobic language towards a member of the community, sexual harassment, the teasing of another because of a raids, bed-flipping or any form of initiation ceremony.
 Such actions will almost certainly result in Rustication and a Final Warning and could result in immediate Permanent Exclusion or Required Removal.